 i) Viewer Trust

-Channel 4 has a duty to ensure that viewers are not materially misled by our programmes or portrayals of factual matters (including factual programme trails and other promotional/ press tapes).
+Channel 4 has a duty to ensure that viewers are not materially misled by our programmes or portrayals of factual matters (including factual programme trails and other promotional/press tapes).
 Programmes must be truthful, accurate and fair and must not mislead the audience.
 This means that programme-makers must never stage, construct, reconstruct, re-enact or otherwise fake any scenes of actuality and pass them off to viewers or to Channel 4 as the real thing.

 The importance of viewer trust is not limited to current affairs, documentaries or conventional factual programmes.
 It also applies to factual entertainment series and programmes.
 Simply because a factual programme is primarily designed to entertain or is 'formatted' does not mean that there is a licence to mislead the audience.

 Commissioners and programme-makers must collaborate honestly and openly on the basis of mutual trust.
 If a project is not working and programme-makers are struggling to deliver programme content, this must be shared with Channel 4's commissioning staff.
-It is vitally important that everyone involved in a programme, whether at the production company or the Channel, avoids even inadvertently making anyone involved in the production feel they are under pressure to deliver 'results' or to 'hype' the story at the expense of the truth.
+It is vitally important that everyone involved in a programme, whether at the production company or at Channel 4, avoids even inadvertently making anyone involved in the production feel they are under pressure to deliver 'results' or to 'hype' the story at the expense of the truth.
 On rare occasions, halting a project which is not working out (perhaps because the story does not stand up) is the right course of action.
 Inventing the story is never an option.
-This applies equally to footage obtained from a third party as to footage shot by Channel 4 commissioned programme-makers.
+This applies equally to footage obtained from a third party as to footage shot by Channel 4-commissioned programme-makers.

-The Viewer Trust Guidelines, which must be read and followed, sets out further practical guidance to ensure truth and accuracy in programmes and explains what constitutes acceptable/ unacceptable practice.
-The guidelines contain more detail on these areas including:
+The Viewer Trust Guidelines, which must be read and followed, sets out further practical guidance to ensure truth and accuracy in programmes and explains what constitutes acceptable/unacceptable practice.
+The guidelines contain more detail on these areas, including:

 - Fact-checking and accuracy